pagkly/Zed/Investopedia3/Learn What a Piotroski Score Is.md

 Learn What a Piotroski Score Is
 ## What Is the Piotroski Score?

 The Piotroski Score is a discrete score between zero and nine that reflects nine criteria used to determine the strength of a firm's financial position.
-The Piotroski Score is used to determine the best [value stocks](https://www.investopedia.com/terms/v/valuestock.asp), with nine being the best and zero being the worst.
+The Piotroski Score is used to determine the best [[value stocks]](https://www.investopedia.com/terms/v/valuestock.asp), with nine being the best and zero being the worst.

-The Piotroski Score was named after Chicago Accounting Professor Joseph Piotroski, who devised the scale, according to specific aspects of company [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp).
+The Piotroski Score was named after Chicago Accounting Professor Joseph Piotroski, who devised the scale, according to specific aspects of company [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp).
 Aspects are focused on the company’s accounting results in recent time periods (years).
 For every criterion met (noted below), one point is awarded; otherwise, no points are awarded.
 The points are then added up to determine the best value stocks.

 ### Key Takeaways